ruifrcosta/gasrapido/README.md

 - Helm charts for easy deployment
 - CI/CD pipeline with GitHub Actions

-## 🤝 Contributing

-We welcome contributions to the GasRápido project!
-Please see our [Contributing Guidelines](./docs/CONTRIBUTING.md) for more information on how to get started.

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a pull request

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.

 ## 🙏 Acknowledgments

 - Thanks to all contributors who made this project possible
-- Special thanks to the open-source community for the tools and libraries used
+- Special thanks to the technology providers for the tools and libraries used

 ---
 **🎉 PROJECT COMPLETED 🎉**